fgrando/scripts/README.md

 This python script uses a gmail account (using SSL) to send emails to any other address.
 Only text is supported right now.

 ## latex: template to landle portrait and landscape pages
 This template uses a background image for each mode (landscape and portrait).
 Also, the headers and footers are always aligned with text (as in portrait mode), even in landscape pages.

+## httpserver: small httpserver using python 3 embedded http.server
+Can run commands from server by urls

 ## TBD